 6.15 Disable system hibernation

-If you don’t use Hibernation but it is activated, you can recover some few gigabytes.
+If you don’t use Hibernation but it is enabled, you can recover a few gigabytes.
 The file C:\hyberfil.sys is usually pretty huge (about 75% of the total amount of RAM) so no need to keep that kind of file, especially if you got a lot of RAM.
-To delete this file, simply disable hibernation in the Advanced Power Settings in the Control Panel or by typing this command :
+To delete this file, simply disable hibernation in the Advanced Power Settings in the Control Panel or by typing this command:

 powercfg -h off